pysemtec/semantic-python-overview/README.md

     - visualization built on PyQt5
   - literature references:
     - [*Lembo, D and Pantaleone, D and Santarelli, V and Savo, DF: **Eddy: A Graphical Editor for OWL 2 Ontologies**.
 IJCAI 2016; 4252-4253*](https://cs.unibg.it/savo/papers/LPSS-IJCAI-16.pdf)
+- [fastobo-py](https://github.com/fastobo/fastobo-py): Python bindings for *fastobo* (rust library to parse OBO 1.4)
+    - features:
+        - load, edit and serialize ontologies in the OBO 1.4 format
 - [FunOwl](https://github.com/hsolbrig/funowl) – functional OWL syntax for Python
   - features:
     - provide a pythonic API that follows the OWL functional model for constructing OWL